sebfisch/java-fun/content/docs/optionals/usage.md

 ### `map` specializes `flatMap`

-Finally, we can emply a useful property for reasoning about programs involving optional combinators.
+Finally, we can employ a useful property for reasoning about programs involving optional combinators.
 Calling `flatMap` and immediately creating an optional value in the passed function is equivalent to calling `map` with a corresponding function